fbpx

 As the property owner, you will pay the property taxes, mortgage, and the HOA dues.
 The tenants will pay everything else unless you agree to something specific.
 While some companies offer to pay your mortgage or HOA for you, we do not recommend this practice.
 USPS loses a considerable percentage of mail.
 Wouldn’t you rather be safe than sorry on something as important as your mortgage?
 Check out our e-book with more information on how to calculate your property expenses.

-While the ultimate decision is up to our owners, our recommended pet policy is 1-3 pets up to 60 lbs, no puppies (under 2 years of age), and no dangerous breeds.
-We’ve found this limited policy to be most effective overall.
+We’ve found this limited policy to be the most effective overall.
 However, we’ve had no overly significant damage from being more liberal on pets.
 Keep in mind the more restrictive you are, the longer you’ll sit on the market.

 *We allow for some exceptions when it makes business sense because we have a fiduciary obligation to your best interest.